ginigangadharan/sitev2/_posts/2019-01-24-How-to-delete-a-pod-with-Terminating-state-in-OpenShift-or-Kubernetes-Cluster.md

 hidden: false
 ---

-There might be situations where you have already deleted pods (or already removed dc aka deployment configuration) but pods are stuck in Terminating state.
-There&#46;&#46;&#46;
+<p>There might be situations where you have already deleted pods (or already removed dc aka deployment configuration) but pods are stuck in Terminating state.
+There&#46;&#46;&#46;</p>
+<p>The post <a href="https://www.techbeatly.com/how-to-delete-a-pod-with-terminating-state-in-openshift-or-kubernetes-cluster/" rel="nofollow">How to delete a pod with Terminating state in OpenShift or Kubernetes Cluster</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>

 Read [How to delete a pod with Terminating state in OpenShift or Kubernetes Cluster](https://www.techbeatly.com/how-to-delete-a-pod-with-terminating-state-in-openshift-or-kubernetes-cluster/).